LukasLedvina/bup/Documentation/bup-encrypt.md

 of the file system.
 Optionally the destination directory is mounted remotely (i.e. googledrive, sshfs, nfs,...).

 The key is stored in repository in *encrypt/.key*.
-It should be 32 characters long.
 If it is not set before running first command *bup encrypt* it is generated automatically from */dev/urandom*.
 Beware, without the key are encrypted backups completely inaccessible, please copy it to another location for disk failure case.
 You can change a key but than you must run *bup encrypt --repair* or delete remote backups and